natemow/natemow.github.io/assets/docs/retainer.md

 ## 2. Compensation

-Upon execution of this Agreement, the Client agrees to pay the Consultant
+Upon execution of this Agreement, the Client agrees to pay the Consultant __________ for Services as set forth in Paragraph 1 above.

+A good faith deposit of __________ (____% of the total budget) is required to initiate work.

+Payments shall be made by the Client so that same are received by the Consultant not later than 30 days after work product has been delivered.
+Failure of the Client to make said timely payment to the Consultant shall excuse the Consultant from performing hereunder but shall not be deemed or construed to be a waiver of any rights or interests of the Consultant.

 Should the Client request or approve services, equipment, costs and expenses (delivery charges, travel expenses, software and/or hardware) that are beyond the Services described in Paragraph 1, in each instance, the Consultant will bill the Client directly, at cost and without markup, prior to the Consultant providing same in each instance.

 ## 3. Term